openmc-dev/openmc/_sources/methods/geometry.txt

 is currently limited to cells defined only as intersections of half-spaces.
 Thus, the specification of the cell must include a list of half-space references whose intersection defines the region.
 The region is then assigned a material defined elsewhere.
-The following illustration shows an example of a cell defined as the intersection of an ellipse and two planes.
+Figure :num:`fig-union` shows an example of a cell defined as the intersection of an ellipse and two planes.

+.. _fig-union:

 .. figure:: ../_images/union.*
    :align: center
    :figclass: align-center